ahmettoguz/orchestration-portainer/README.md

 <h2 id="intro">📌 About Project</h2>

-This project aims to simplify the use of Portainer with pre-configured settings, including persistent bind mount data and Docker Compose for container management.
+This project aims to simplify the use of Portainer with pre-configured settings, including persistent named volume and Docker Compose for container management.

 <br/>